 - Pay the rent on time.
-If you don't, you could lose your home because you have broken your tenancy agreement.
-If you have problems, GOV.UK has links to further advice.
-Check out these practical steps for paying your rent on time. - □ Pay any other bills that you are responsible for on time, such as council tax, gas, electricity and water bills.
+If your rent is more than 14 days late, you could be liable for a default fee.
+For more information, please read the Government's guidance for tenants on the Tenant Fees Act 2019.
+Further, you could lose your home because you have breached your tenancy agreement If you have problems, GOV. UK has links to further advice.
+Check out these practical steps for paying your rent on time. - Pay any other bills that you are responsible for on time, such as council tax, gas, electricity and water bills.
 If you pay the gas or electricity bills, you can choose your own energy supplier. - □ Look after the property.
 Get your landlord's permission before attempting repairs or decorating.
-It's worth getting contents insurance to cover your possessions too, because the landlord's insurance won't cover your things. - Be considerate to the neighbours.
-You could be evicted for anti-social behaviour if you aren't. - □ Not take in a lodger or sub-let without checking whether you need permission from your landlord.
+It's worth getting contents insurance to cover your possessions too, because the landlord's insurance won't cover your things. - □ Be considerate to the neighbours.
+Anti-social behaviour may be a reason for your landlord to evict you. - □ Not take in a lodger or sub-let without checking whether you need permission from your landlord.

-And also you, the tenant, should...
+The tenant should...